 Telephone: 01392 723275

 My original research was on the early twentieth century German philosopher Ernst Cassirer (published in January 2009 with Princeton University Press as Ernst Cassirer: The Last Philosopher of Culture) but my interests have since shifted to moral and political philosophy.
-I have written essays on the institutional theory of art, the intellectual roots of neoconservatism, and the ethics of capitalism.
+I have written essays on the ethics of capitalism, the value of happiness and the philosophical importance of the history of ideas.
 My most recent book, co-written with my father Robert, is called How Much is Enough?
 Money and the Good Life.
-It came out in the UK with Allen Lane in June 2012 and is being translated into thirteen languages worldwide.
-A following book, The Language of the Virtues, has been commissioned by Princeton University Press.
+It came out in the UK with Allen Lane in June 2012 and has been translated into 15 languages worldwide.
+A following book, The Moral Language of Modernity, has been commissioned by Princeton University Press.

 I appear regularly in the press and on radio on subjects including philosophy, religion and intellectual history.
 Here is a link to a Radio 3 debate between me and Richard Layard on happiness: http://www.bbc.co.uk/programmes/b01mkbqq.
 And here is a video of a talk I gave on "genuine leisure" in London on October 12, 2013: http://www.policyreview.tv/video/936/7104